o3de/o3de.org/content/docs/userguide/samples/projects/s-levels-intro.md

 ---
-description: ' Use the following &ALYlong; sample projects and levels to start building your game: Cloud Gem Samples, Multiplayer Sample, Samples Project, and Starter Game. '
+description: ' Use the following Amazon Lumberyard sample projects and levels to start building your game: Cloud Gem Samples, Multiplayer Sample, Samples Project, and Starter Game. '
-title: Using &ALY; sample projects and levels
+title: Using Lumberyard sample projects and levels
 ---
 # Using Lumberyard sample projects and levels {#sample-projects-levels-intro}